 I am not using many ingredients in this super-tasty carrot and watercress soup but this is still a fiery soup.

-Both the ginger and watercress (you can use rocket/arugula as well) that I add to this soup adds plenty of heat and both are super-nutritious.
+Both the ginger and watercress (you can use fiery arugula/rocket leaves instead) that I add to this soup adds plenty of heat and both are super-nutritious (as is arugula/rocket).

 Ginger also has many powerful medicinal properties - it aids digestion, can reduce pain and fever and is an anti-inflammatory.
 It can give pain relief and increased movement in people with osteoarthritis and rheumatoid arthritis.